CANDU reactor: Safety features

-The CANDU includes a number of active and passive safety features in its design.
+The CANDU includes several active and passive safety features in its design.
 Some of these are a side effect of the physical layout of the system.

 CANDU designs have a positive void coefficient, as well as a small power coefficient, normally considered bad in reactor design.
 This implies that steam generated in the coolant will increase the reaction rate, which in turn would generate more steam.
 This is one of the many reasons for the cooler mass of moderator in the calandria, as even a serious steam incident in the core would not have a major impact on the overall moderation cycle.
-Only if the moderator itself starts to boil, would there be any significant effect, and the large thermal mass ensures that this will occur slowly.
+Only if the moderator itself starts to boil would there be any significant effect, and the large thermal mass ensures that this will occur slowly.
 The deliberately "sluggish" response of the fission process in CANDU allows controllers more time to diagnose and deal with problems.

 The fuel channels can only maintain criticality if they are mechanically sound.
 If the temperature of the fuel bundles increases to the point where they are mechanically unstable, their horizontal layout means that they will bend under gravity, shifting the layout of the bundles and reducing the efficiency of the reactions.
 Because the original fuel arrangement is optimal for a chain reaction, and the natural uranium fuel has little excess reactivity, any significant deformation will stop the inter-fuel pellet fission reaction.
 This will not stop heat production from fission product decay, which would continue to supply a considerable heat output.
-If this process further weakens the fuel bundles, the pressure tube they are in will eventually bend far enough to touch the calandria tube, allowing heat to be efficiently transferred into the moderator tank.
+If this process further weakens the fuel bundles, the pressure tube they are in will eventually bend far enough to touch the calandria tube, allowing heat to be transferred into the moderator tank.
 The moderator vessel has a considerable thermal capability on its own and is normally kept relatively cool.